 Pedialyte is formulated for humans.
 A dog's electrolyte balance is different from that of a human.
 Specifically, the sodium levels in Pedialyte are much too high for canines and can cause other problems.

-Pedialyte also includes sugar which can be harmful to dogs with diabetes.
+Pedialyte also includes sugar which can be harmful to dogs, particularly dogs with diabetes.

 2. Worsening the situation